fabulous-dev/Fabulous/docs/index.md

 /// Returns the initial state
 let init() = { Pressed=false }

-/// The funtion to update the view let update (msg:Msg) (model:Model) =
+/// The function to update the view let update (msg:Msg) (model:Model) =
     match msg with
     | Pressed -> { model with Pressed = true }